garrylachman/ElectroCRUD/index.md

 ### ElectroCRUD v2
 After a few years that the project was inactive, I decided to bring it an alive again.
 The codebase was build from scratch using Electron+Angular8.
 The new version contains most of the features of the first version, and new features added on a weekly basis.

+From version 2.7.0 SQLite has been added, currently its very limited support but we working on full support for next version.

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)

 ### Functionality